As an Amazon Associate I earn from qualifying purchases. Click for details.

 There was a gate at the southern end of Gilson Road Cemetery, but a low stone wall sat nearer to our cars.
-It seemed silly to stumble in the dark to the gate when could just climb over the wall and enter the cemetery that way.
+So, we climbed over the wall and entered the cemetery that way.

 We were barely over the wall when I heard Alan inhale sharply.
 He paused for a few moments, and then dashed into the cemetery as if chasing a runaway puppy.
 I shook my head over this, and slid the lens cover off one of my two cameras.